Imaginus: Others

+A coffee shop based in Seoul's Itaewon area.

 Joint venture

 In the summer of 2023, Choi collaborated with Hwang Ji-young and Kim Hee-won to establish Studio Abit.
 Hwang Ji-young is a renowned entertainment show director, recognized for her work on MBC's I Live Alone from 2017 to 2021, which earned her accolades such as the 2018 Korean Broadcasting Awards Producer Award and the 2020 MBC Special Achievement Award.
 Her last MBC project was With the Silk of Dohpo Flying in Denmark.
 Hwang oversees the entertainment department at Studio Abit, while director Kim Hee-won, known for directing Little Women and Vincenzo, oversees the drama department.

 Studio Abit was established as a joint venture between Imaginus and Innocean, an advertising production house affiliated with Hyundai Motor.
 The studio's primary focus is commercial content, including entertainment shows, dramas, and films.
 The signing ceremony for Studio Abit took place on August 7 at Innocean's Seoul headquarters, with key executives in attendance, including Innocean CEO Lee Yong-woo, Imaginus CEO Choi Jin-hee, and Studio Abit CEO Hwang Ji-young.